ArnoNowatzky/commonmodulesprototype/commonModuleRuntime/readme.md

-This project provides an example runtime to handle the common modules locally in the pharmacy
+This project provides an example runtime to handle the common commonModules locally in the pharmacy